i3ad/i3-product-pictograms/Readme.md

 ## Changelog

+### 1.3
+* Replaced static / self function to work with older PHP Version
+* Enable Q-Translate support
+* Only display fronted if is not empty

 ### 1.2
-*Added js tooltip
+* Added js tooltip
-*Added language tags for translation
+* Added language tags for translation
-*Renamed nearly all labels and some functions
+* Renamed nearly all labels and some functions

 ### 1.1
 * Added Readme